KianShojaei/Elevator-Control/README.md

 # Gesture-Based Elevator Control System for Real-Time Floor Selection

-**Abstract.** This repository implements a real-time, touchless elevator floor-selection system that recognizes hand gestures using MediaPipe hand landmarks and a lightweight heuristic state machine.
+This repository implements a real-time, touchless elevator floor-selection system that recognizes hand gestures using MediaPipe hand landmarks and a lightweight heuristic state machine.
 The system fuses single- and two-hand gestures, uses hold-time logic to avoid accidental activations, and was evaluated on a 70-video dataset (reported overall accuracy ≈ 91.4%).
 See the full paper for design details and figures: `Gesture-Based Elevator Control System for Real-Time Floor Selection.pdf`.

 ---